tarasehdave/frontend/README.md

     - `_layouts`\schedule.html - this contains code, in the Liquid language, that generates the HTML for all the rows and columns.
     - fyi, the schedule.html could work for another type of page.
 For instance, you could make a csa.md, _data/csa.yml, and tag files with `csa: {week: 0}` under courses. make a readme for fronend**
+# Key files in Grocery Store Frontend
+- `index.md` this is the homepage of the site.
+When the user first opens the website, they will see a moving background image with a text box place on top of it.
+The text box will have details of what the site is about.
+When the user scrolls down on the homepaget there will be an image with it's corresponding category of the grocery store.
+These will be links that are leading to a place where the user can shop.
+- `friuts.md`, `vegetables.md`, `bread.md` these are the files that will  be shown when the user clicks on the images/links on the homepage.
+They will be redirected